 - Connectivity: Wifi (802.11 a/b/g/n), Bluetooth, optional UMTS/3G module and GPS, mini-HDMI out to connect on standard screens, Full USB port 2.0 (2 of them, one of them can be connected to a eSATA drive via an adapter), MicroUSB port 3 (OTG) and 2 (for charging and debugging purposes), 2 SDXC card slots, and a audio jack port.

 - Case: The case of the Pyra will be made in Europe (Form Action, Greece), should be of better quality than the Pandora one.
-Early design drafts have been disclosed on April 13th 2014.
+It is considered to be finished (July 2015).

 - Keyboard: position will be adjusted vs the Pandora keyboard mat, and it will be back-lighted (adjustable in intensity).
 The latest layout can be seen in the new renders from July 2015.

-- OS: will likely be Debian, with a repository for Pyra packages, and a standard Debian repository for standard Debian software.
+- OS: will be Debian, with a repository for Pyra packages, and a standard Debian repository for standard Debian software.
 There will still be a PND-like system, to enable swapping cards and applications easily without having to update the whole system.